 WSP and Council engineers and freshwater ecologists also worked with several local and overseas ecologists, including Charles Sturt University, to develop a concept design for the weirs.
 Whilst the local ecologists provided local and regional specific knowledge, Charles Sturt University have extensive expertise in the design and construction of riffles in Australia, often in challenging intermittently flowing catchments and provided review of the design.
-A particular focus for Charles Sturt University was understanding the annual flow regime relative to the various times of species migration (the freshwater fish migration calendar for nationwide periods was utilised (https://niwa.co.nz/freshwater/management_tools/freshwater fish calendars).
-Flow statistics for the river were thus compared to migration time periods to understand the critical flow rates and time periods for design.

 A comprehensive options assessment considered a bypass channel, riffle (rock ramp fishway), concrete rock ramp fishway, engineered multi-level concrete fish passage channel, fish lift and a fish lock.
 Replacement of one of the weirs with a rock riffle structure was ultimately adopted as it would provide fish passage for all critical target species and life stages and is identified as best practice based on the New Zealand Fish Passage Guidelines2.
-The riffle concept involved a sloping narrowed section of the awa (river) with a rocky substrate similar to natural riffle features found locally in the region.
-Other options that would leave the weir in place like bypass channels and multi-level concrete channels were discounted due to site constraints and were seen as compromises given removal of a weir was feasible.